scottlurowist/Tic-Tac-Toe/README.md

 * Improve the styling including support for responsive design.
 * Translate the text of the game into other languages since my main interests outside of tech is linguistics and language.
+* Eliminate api.js, events.js, and apiPromiseHandlers.js.
+A cleaner design would be
+* to intergrate this functionality into "verticals" for better separation of concerns and reusability.
+It would also allow the pseudo-state machine to be more powerful by managing state transitions without the various screens telling the pseudo-state machine where to go for the next page.
 * Write automated unit tests using a framework such as Jest.
 * Write automated UI tests using Selenium.
 * Improve the psuedo-state machine.